jdgr29/jdgr29/README.md

 # 👋 Hi, I’m Daniel!

 I'm a passionate full-stack developer specializing in JavaScript/TypeScript, React Native and Expo, Back-end development with Node.js and Express.
-I love fixing problems as well as prevent them!

 ## 🛠️ Technologies I work with: